Skip to main content Skip to main navigation

 4. During the investigation

 We'll email you weekly with updates, work to recover funds and refund if you're eligible under our Online Banking Security Guarantee and may block access to your banking during the investigation, to protect your account.
 Most cases are resolved within 21 days.
 Complex cases may take longer.
-You can also check progress via the chat functionality on this page or call 1300 364 294.
+You can also check the status of your case by following the guide below on this page.

 Need us to call you back?